 - Phthalates in soft plastic and vinyl.
 PVC-based seat covers, inflatable cushions, and soft-touch grips frequently contain phthalates — plasticizers that make rigid plastic flexible.
 Phthalates are known endocrine disruptors that have been restricted in children's toys in the US since 2008 (CPSIA), but the same chemicals remain largely unregulated in children's furniture.
 Exposure occurs through skin contact and ingestion when babies mouth surfaces.

 - Flame retardants in foam padding.
 Polyurethane foam padding in high chair cushions is routinely treated with chemical flame retardants, including organophosphate compounds like TDCIPP (a known carcinogen) and TCEP.
 These chemicals migrate out of foam over time and accumulate in household dust.
 Infants, who spend time close to the floor and put their hands in their mouths frequently, have the highest body burden of flame retardant chemicals of any age group.
+The same flame-retardant concern applies to padded baby gear beyond the kitchen — our guide to the best non-toxic car seats covers how to find a seat with naturally flame-resistant fabric instead of chemical treatments.

 Lead paint is a less common but still relevant concern, particularly with imported painted high chairs and older secondhand models.
 The US Consumer Product Safety Commission (CPSC) sets a 90 ppm limit for lead in children's products, but enforcement is complaint-driven, and many imported products have been recalled after testing revealed lead levels above safe thresholds.